Ghana Permanent Mission to the United Nations

 • MRS. CAROLYN OPPONG-NTIRI

-• GOVERNMENT OF GHANA
+• LEADERS OF GHANA

-• PRESIDENT
+• PRESIDENT OF GHANA

-• VICE PRESIDENT
+• VICE PRESIDENT OF GHANA

 • ABOUT THE MISSION